mathewmahoney/stake-web-sdk/packages/pixi-svelte/README.md

 # pixi-svelte

-Use PixiJS in a declarative way with Svelte.
+Use PixiJS in a declarative way with Svelte5.

 ## Storybook